mobify/mobify-data-guide/README.md

 ## 💭 Getting started

 So you would like to work on data eh?
 There are many great resources to get you started on the path to work with data.
-For us, we recommend a few of these
+We recommend a few of these
 articles:

 * [📜 Quora's answer - How can I become a data scientist?](https://www.quora.com/How-can-I-become-a-data-scientist-1)
-    - Focus on career path on Data scientist.
-Gives good overview for background/readings that would be helpful
+    - Gives good overview for background/readings that would be helpful
     - A few of these articles we will dive in at following sections

 * [📜 Applying the Scientific Method to Software Engineering](https://medium.com/lightstephq/solving-research-problems-before-lunch-applying-the-scientific-method-to-software-engineering-fded26f51038)